tcotav/kubox/README.md

 The `run.sh` script is included for local troubleshooting (i.e. outside the k8s cluster).

 `kubox.sh` is the script to launch a pod inside of your kubernetes cluster.
 If you look inside the script, we do a `kubectl run`.
 It is assumed you've got all your kubectl configuration working.

 You'll be dumped on to a sh prompt and you can go about your business.  `exit` as you would any other shell to get out of container.
 You will get prompted with the command to use to clean up after yourself.

+*Note* that kubox uses my image on dockerhub -- tcotav/kubox.
+If your org is sensitive about external images, build and push to your repo and then change the `IMAGE` variable in the `kubox.sh` script.